Privacy Statement

-The American Civil Liberties Union, Inc. (“ACLU, Inc.” or “Union”) and the American Civil Liberties Union Foundation, Inc. (“ACLUF” or “Foundation”) (collectively, “ACLU,” “National,” “we,” “us,” or “our”) work to expand the right to privacy, increase the control individuals have over their personal information, and ensure civil liberties are enhanced rather than compromised by technological innovation.
+The American Civil Liberties Union, Inc. (“ACLU, Inc.” or “Union”), the American Civil Liberties Union Foundation, Inc. (“ACLUF” or “Foundation”), and the ACLU Voter Education Fund (“VEF”) (collectively, “ACLU,” “National,” “we,” “us,” or “our”) work to expand the right to privacy, increase the control individuals have over their personal information, and ensure civil liberties are enhanced rather than compromised by technological innovation.
 Read more about our ongoing privacy and technology work on ACLU’s Privacy and Technology issue page.

-ACLU is committed to living our values by describing how we collect and use your personal information in plain language, providing clear choices for how we collect and use your personal information, and continually evaluating and improving our privacy and data governance practices to responsibly handle personal information entrusted to us.
-This may include information about you, whether you are an ACLU supporter, or if you are not and we obtain information about you as an individual member of the public from other sources (e.g., you are a registered voter and we have information about you in voter files we use to conduct voter outreach); in this statement “you” refers to both.
+ACLU is committed to living our values by describing, in plain language, how we collect and use your personal information and by providing clear choices for how we collect and use your personal information.
+We continually evaluate and improve our privacy and data governance practices to responsibly handle personal information entrusted to us.
+This may include information about you, whether you are an ACLU supporter or not.
+We collect information from and about you when you interact with us and we may obtain information about you as an individual member of the public from other sources whether you are an ACLU supporter or not (e.g., you are a registered voter and we have information about you in voter files we use to conduct voter outreach; research on civil liberties issues, such as, voting rights discrimination; or to identify and better understand potential ACLU supporters).
+In this statement “you” refers to both ACLU supporters and individuals with whom we may not currently have a direct relationship.

 This Privacy Statement (“Statement”) describes how ACLU collects, uses, shares, or otherwise processes personal information in its day-to-day operations.
 Certain ACLU programs, as well as ACLU state/local/territory affiliated organizations (“Affiliates”) throughout the United States, have separate privacy statements.
 Those statements are available here ACLU Organizations Privacy Statements.
 National and Affiliates may be referred to individually and collectively as “ACLU Organizations.”
 To learn more about the scope of this Statement, applicable regulations, and key definitions, read About This Statement.

-• Why We Use Your Information.
+- Why We Use Your Information.
 ACLU uses your personal information to further our mission.
-To better illustrate why we collect this information, we have listed specific processing purposes for which ACLU uses your information, categorized by the thematic activities of advocacy and organizing; digital services optimization and operations; fundraising; legal services; outreach and research; merchandise; and when required by law, to prevent fraud and protect our or others’ rights.
+To better illustrate why we collect this information, we have listed specific processing purposes for which ACLU uses your information, categorized by the thematic activities of advocacy and organizing; fundraising; legal services; outreach and research; merchandise; services security, optimization, and improvement; and when required by law, to prevent fraud and protect our or others’ rights.
 Learn more.

-• Your Choices and Rights.
+- Your Choices and Rights.
 ACLU offers choices on how we process your information.
-You can let us know how you want us to communicate with you, correct your information, ask us to tell you about the information we have about you, and ask us to delete or stop using your information in certain ways.
+You can let us know how you want us to communicate with you, to correct your information, tell you about the information we have about you and to what third parties we have transferred your information, and ask us to delete or stop using your information in certain ways.
 Learn more.

 ACLU collects and stewards your personal information through a variety of methods.
 This section outlines what information we collect and how we collect it.